 - Mode: Supports exposure modes to control the amount of light detected by the camera sensor based on settings for light conditions.
-The default setting is Auto with DC-IRIS. - Automatic: Automatically sets the amount of light detected by the DC-IRIS and AGC. - Hold Current: Fixes the exposure at its current state. - Value: Select a value in the drop-down list to tune the exposure.
-The default setting is 3. - Enable automatic IRIS adjustment: This checkbox should always be set to be checked, except during focusing, or when using a fixed iris lens. - Flicker Mode Provides the options for flicker. - 50Hz: Select at 50 Hz environments. - 60Hz: Select at 60 Hz environments.
+The default setting is Auto with DC-IRIS. - \ Automatic: Automatically sets the amount of light detected by the DC-IRIS and AGC. - \ Hold Current: Fixes the exposure at its current state. - Value: Select a value in the drop-down list to tune the exposure.
+The default setting is 3. - AGC: Select a value in the drop-down list to specify the level according to the screen luminance.
+The default setting is 36dB. - Enable automatic IRIS adjustment: This checkbox should always be set to be checked, except during focusing, or when using a fixed iris lens. - Enable Backlight Compensation: Set this checkbox to activate the BLC operation. - Enable automatic IRIS adjustment: This checkbox should always be set to be checked, except during focusing, or when using a fixed iris lens.